codeforequity-at/botium-connector-dialogflow/README.md

     > botium-connector-dialogflow-cli import --buildconvos
     > botium-connector-dialogflow-cli import --buildmultistepconvos

-_Please note that you will have to install the npm packages botium-core and botium-connector-echo manually before using this CLI_
+_Please note that you will have to install the npm packages botium-core manually before using this CLI_

 For getting help on the available CLI options and switches, run: